spring-guides/gs-scheduling-tasks/README.md

 }
 ```

+This application does two things.
+First, when we launch our app, it creates a Spring application context driven by our `Config` class. `Config` contains our declared beans in pure Java code.
+We retrieve the `UserService` bean in order to complete our second step.

-This app creates random usernames and registers them with our `UserService` to emulate real people registering with our app.
+Next, the application goes into a loop where it creates random user names every ten seconds and registers them with our `UserService` to emulate real people registering with our app.

-When we launch our app, it will look into `Config` to find the beans we need.
-In our case, we only need one: `UserService`.
-Let's define that configuration.
+## Creating a Configuration Class

+Now that we have written our base application, we need to configure the Spring application context used by `MyApplication`.
+Let's do that next by copying the following code into **Config.java**.

 ```java
 package schedulingtasks;